otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-storage.md

 ## Getting Started

+Create a new project using the following command:

 ```bash
 npx create-expo-app 03-playground
 ```

 ## Async Storage

+**Async storage** is a simple, unencrypted, asynchronous, persistent, key-value storage system that is global to the application.

 ### Getting Started

+To get started, install the following dependency:

 ```bash
 npm install @react-native-async-storage/async-storage
 ```

 ### App.jsx

+Use the knowledge and skills gained from the previous lecture to implement **stack navigation**.

 ```jsx
 import { NavigationContainer } from "@react-navigation/native";